top of page

 This approach supports task initiation and reduces overwhelm.
 It also makes progress visible, which can increase motivation and self-trust.

-Chunking is especially supportive for ADHD brains, where sustained attention and time estimation can be challenging.
+Chunking is especially supportive for ADHD brains, where executive functioning challenges can make task initiation difficult.

 Build Buffer Time Into Weekly Routines